Gainax: 21st century

+Decline, bankruptcy and dissolution

-In February 2020, Groundworks representative director Yasuhiro Kamimura was appointed the company's new representative director and a new board of directors was hired on to the company with Yuko Takaishi (Kadokawa Anime Business Department Anime Production Division head), Atsushi Moriyama (King Records Rights Division senior operating officer), and Yoshiki Usa (Trigger representative director vice president) being the ones chosen to be at the board.
+Maki's arrest caused Gainax to cease production while still being saddled with debt.
+Gainax's largest creditor, Hideaki Anno's Khara, arranged to restructure the company's board and audit its finances.
+In February 2020, Groundworks representative director Yasuhiro Kamimura was appointed the company's new representative director and a new board of directors was hired on to the company with Yuko Takaishi (Kadokawa Anime Business Department Anime Production Division head), Atsushi Moriyama (King Records Rights Division senior operating officer), and Yoshiki Usa (Trigger representative director vice president) chosen to serve on the board.
 In December 2020, it was reported that Tomohiro Maki has been sentenced to 2.5 years in prison for committing indecent acts.

-Bankruptcy
+In the midst of the restructuring work, Gainax was sued by a debt collection company which had purchased debt from other creditors.
 On June 7, 2024, Gainax announced that it had filed for bankruptcy on May 29 and ceased all of its operations, citing financial mismanagement decisions and substantial debt accumulation (which as of 2020 was over ¥380 million).
-The Gainax trademark was transferred to Khara, who are assisting Gainax in transferring of all of their remaining intellectual properties to different owners.
+The Gainax trademark was transferred to Khara, who instructed the company to transfer the remaining Gainax properties to their owners.
+The company was formally dissolved on December 11, 2025.
+In a statement, Hideaki Anno recapitulated the mismanagement by Gainax's co-founders and thanked Yasuhiro Kamimura for his meticulous handling of financial issues which allowed the studio's works to be transferred to their "rightful owners" instead of being scattered among debt collection companies.